- Location: Aberdeen, MD

 - League: New York-Penn League 2002-2019; High-A East 2021; South Atlantic League 2022-

 - Ballpark: Leidos Field at Ripken Stadium

-The Aberdeen IronBirds, formerly of the New York-Pennsylvania League, briefly in High-A East, and now in the South Atlantic League, are owned by Baltimore Orioles great Cal Ripken, Jr.'s company.
+The Aberdeen IronBirds, formerly of the Short Season-A New York-Pennsylvania League, briefly in High-A East, and now in the High-A South Atlantic League, are owned by Baltimore Orioles great Cal Ripken, Jr.'s company.
 The Orioles farmhands play their home games at Leidos Field at Ripken Stadium in Aberdeen, MD.

 In their inaugural season, the IronBirds drew 231,935 - second in the NYPL - despite a 31-45 record and being outscored 360-283.
 Neal Stephenson hit .310/.349/.459 with 3 homers and 40 RBIs for the club, and Val Majewski (the Orioles top pick in the 2002 amateur draft) hit .300/.376/.464 with 8 stolen bases.
 Reliever Jim Cooney went 3-1 with a 1.36 ERA and 4 saves in 25 appearances, and John Maine (1-1, 1.74) struck out 21 batters in just 10 1/3 innings with the Birds.